How Should Small Businesses Handle Negative Online Reviews from Former Employees?

 Depending upon the industry and employee skill set, there are ways to manage the online reputation of a small business and still attract top talent.
 If a small business is already proactive with mentions on social media, this is just one more platform to add to that list.
 However, we supply a few techniques for consideration in addition to the monitoring many small businesses already conduct.

-- Besides answering negative feedback directly on Glassdoor, consider a more direct approach during the hiring process.
+Besides answering negative feedback directly on Glassdoor, consider a more direct approach during the hiring process.
 Have employees sign a non-disparagement agreement as part of the standard onboarding process.
-When an employee resigns or is fired, conduct an exit interview with the copy of the non-disparagement agreement to review.
+When an employee resigns or is fired, conduct an exit interview with a copy of the non-disparagement agreement to review.

-- Incentivize existing employees to keep their opinions to themselves.
+Incentivize existing employees to keep their opinions to themselves.
 The most straightforward way to do this is through optional payments to employees that are tied to promises not to broadcast negative thoughts.
-This must be done carefully and with an attorney as some types of complaints are protected as civil rights and some may be protected by other statutes, such as Texas’ SLAPP statutes.
+This must be done carefully and with an attorney as some types of complaints are protected as civil rights, and others may be protected by statutes, such as Texas’ SLAPP statutes.

-- Develop a policy on how to handle negative online reviews internally.
-Taking a proactive stance may mean dedicating a point person to monitor social media, and the Internet in general.
+Develop a policy on how to handle negative online reviews internally.
+Taking a proactive stance may mean dedicating a point person to monitor social media and the Internet.
 It can help isolate and address any issues before they become unmanageable.

-- Address the elephant in the employee lounge.
-If there only a few reviews on Glassdoor, but they’re all negative, evaluate circumstances by conducting an internal survey.
-Addressing an issue internally before it becomes a ‘social media bomb’ may be the only way to acquire a clear picture of internal issues.
+Address the elephant in the employee lounge.
+If there are only a few reviews on Glassdoor, but they’re all negative, evaluate the circumstances by conducting an internal survey.
+Addressing an issue internally before it becomes a ‘social media bomb’ may be the only way to acquire a clear picture of the internal problems.
 Relying solely on social media or online reviews can be misleading.

 With social media growing exponentially, small businesses shouldn’t be fearful of open dialogue with individuals who care enough to talk.
-Whether business owners realize it or not, people are already talking about their brand and their culture.
-Now, all small employers need to do is take part in the conversation.
+Whether business owners realize it, people are already talking about their brand and culture.
+Now, all small employers need to do is participate in the conversation.